 The following information is for organizations that have received an invitation to apply for funding or have an active grant with the Foundation.
 Our typical grantee journey – from invitation, through application and approval, to grant report evaluation – is outlined here.
 Please contact us if you have questions about any of these steps.

-The Rogers Family Foundation uses an online grantee portal for applications and reporting.
-The grantee portal can be accessed here with the username and password included in your grant invitation email or report reminder email.
-Click here for instructions on how to apply for a grant and navigating the grantee portal.
+The Rogers Family Foundation uses an online grants portal for applications and reporting.
+The grants portal can be accessed here with your username and password.
+For reference, application and report templates can be found at the following links:

-The next grant cycle at the Rogers Family Foundation is our Spring 2018 grant cycle.
-Organizations selected to apply for a grant will be sent an invitation by the middle of March 2018.
-Applications will be due by the middle of April 2018.
+The Rogers Family Foundation makes grants on two cycles each year.
+Spring and Fall.
+Organizations selected to apply for a grant will be sent an invitation for Spring cycles by mid-March, and for the Fall cycles by mid-October.
 The Rogers Family Foundation does not accept unsolicited grant proposals.

 We gather information from our grantees during the grant cycle through phone and in-person conversations, site visits, and final reports at the conclusion of the grant.
 We also ask our grantees to track and report on their progress against the intended outputs and outcomes listed in their applications.
 A grant evaluation is prepared by our team after the submission of the final grant report.
-The evaluation assesses the strength of the grant outcomes, success in achieving those outcomes, level of collaboration with other organizations and partners, and alignment with our goals.
+The evaluation assesses the strength of the grant outcomes, success in achieving those outcomes, and alignment with our strategic goals.
 You can view our current evaluation rubric for more information on how we evaluate grants.
 Grant evaluations are shared with our Board of Directors as well as with grantees.